finos/common-cloud-controls/docs/governance/working-groups/recommendations/proposing-working-group.md

 * Find a [SC] to sponsor the [WG].

     * The [SC] sponsor can call for a vote on the new [WG].
-If the proposal recieves a majority vote then it can be considered active.
+If the proposal receives a majority vote then it can be considered active.

 * Once the [SC] has approved the [WG] create a mailing list for the [WG] by emailing <help@finos.org>.
 The mailing list should use the naming convention ```ccc-[wg-name]@lists.finos.org```.